-Bastion Paint Allure Liquid Colourants, Pearlescent Pigments and Glitter Powders stir in very easily.
+Bastion Paint Allure Liquid Colourants and Pearlescent Pigments stir in very easily.
 These can be added at any time.
-Some other pigment types do not mix in as easily and these should be mixed as follows: Put pigment into mixing container first then add Resin (Part A) to the pigment and mix.
-After that add Hardener (Part B) and stir.
-This way, the pot life is not reduced while mixing the pigment.
-Limit pigment / colourant to 6% of the total resin mass.
-Only use more if you have tested it.
+Some other pigment types do not mix in as easily and these should be mixed as follows: Pigment first, add Part A to pigment and mix then add part B and stir.
+A mixer fitting on a drill can give the required mixing force for difficult to mix pigments.
+Don't add more than 6% of the total resin mass unless you have tested it.